Your Guide to Lagunas de Chacahua, Oaxaca | INCREDIBLE!

 This is the most budget-friendly accommodation.
 Many of the restaurants along the beach will let you use one of their hammocks or hang your own.

-For both of these options, there’s no way to book in advance.
+The downside is that there’s no way to book in advance.
 Rather, it’s a case of turning up and asking each place if they have availability.

 Don’t expect much in the way of facilities, there’s likely to be a cold shower, maybe a plug socket or two, and possibly – but not likely – WiFi.